Love Live! Sunshine!!: Aqours

 Dia is the prideful third-year student council president at Uranohoshi Girls' Academy.
 She and her younger sister Ruby are part of a well-known and respected family.
-Dia is also a diehard fan of μ's, but hid her enthusiasm about school idols after she, Kanan, and Mari separated, until she was convinced to join Aqours by Chika and the others.
-She is the origin of Aqours' name, passing it on to Chika's group from when she, Kanan, and Mari were school idols.
-She scolds and corrects the other members with her catchphrase "Bubbū desu wa!" (ブッブーですわ!), the Japanese onomatopoeia for an incorrect buzzer.
+Dia is also an avid fan of μ's, but kept her enthusiasm for school idols an secret after she, Kanan, and Mari separated, until she was convinced to join Aqours by Chika and the others.
+She named her, Kanan, and Mari's group "Aqours," inadvertently leading Chika to do the same after writing the name into the sand with a stick.
+Despite being strict, mature, and responsible, she harbors a secret immature side and genuinely cares for the other members.
+She often scolds them with her catchphrase "Bubbū desu wa!" (ブッブーですわ!), the Japanese onomatopoeia for an incorrect buzzer.